huan/sshpass.sh/README.md

 - Thanks: https://www.exratione.com/2014/08/bash-script-ssh-automation-without-a-password-prompt/

 ## Todo
-- find a way out to run inside OpenWRT!
+- find a way out to run inside OpenWRT! ( that is what I REALLY want! )